User Role and Module Settings

 chatdata.png

 Below the Default settings, the user can enable Chat with Data for specific tables.
-For example, if the user wants to enable chat bot for one specific source then that source can be moved to Enabled:
+For example, if the user wants to enable agent for one specific source then that source can be moved to Enabled:

 enabled_source.png

 This can be further filtered by adding Table exclusion criteria or Column exclusion criteria.
-For Example if the user does not want to include some tables in chat bots that have the "Restricted Tag" and columns that have the "Sensitive" tag then these tables and columns will not be available on the chat bots of that particular source.
+For Example if the user does not want to include some tables in agents that have the "Restricted Tag" and columns that have the "Sensitive" tag then these tables and columns will not be available on the agents of that particular source.

 exclusioncriteras.png

-So the expected behavior would be that all the tables inside the Datasource "Snowflake_4th_August" will be included in Chat Bots except for the Tables that will have the tag "Restricted".
+So the expected behavior would be that all the tables inside the Datasource "Snowflake_4th_August" will be included in agents except for the Tables that will have the tag "Restricted".
 Now here is an example of a table "Dwh.Nyc City Bikes" that has the exclusion criteria:

 exclusion_criteria.png